JWH-018 (a synthetic cannabinoid) powder. Photo via

-If you're looking for a new hobby and get a kick out of taking newly-synthesised designer drugs before anyone else in the world, why not become a psychonaut?
-Sign up, and you'll be able to get high on drugs that aren't even regulated yet.
-Which sounds kind of dumb and very dangerous, but at least won't land you in jail because you're doing it in the name of "research".
+If you're looking for a new hobby and get a kick out of taking newly synthesized designer drugs before anyone else in the world, why not become a psychonaut?
+Sign up and you'll be able to get high on drugs that aren't even regulated yet.
+Which sounds kind of dumb and very dangerous, but at least won't land you in jail, because you're doing it in the name of "research."

 In a general sense, psychonauts seem to fall into two camps.
-One party say they test the chemicals in order to document the drug's effects and assess whether it's safe for others to use.
-The other (more self-aggrandising) party claim that being a psychonaut is about exploring the frontiers of the mind.
+One party say they test the chemicals in order to document the drugs' effects and assess whether it's safe for others to use.
+The other (more self-aggrandizing) party claim that being a psychonaut is about exploring the frontiers of the mind.

-Examples of some designer drugs are 25I-NBOMe, JWH-018 or Dimethocaine.
-While they can be fun, they’re a lot more dangerous than what they’re replacing – LSD, weed and coke respectively.
-The LSD substitute, 25I-NBOMe, is measured in micrograms, making dosages impossible to measure with the naked eye, which led to five deaths being linked to 25I-NBOMe last year because of careless dosing.
+Examples of some designer drugs are 25I-NBOMe, JWH-018, or Dimethocaine.
+While they can be fun, they’re a lot more dangerous than what they’re replacing—LSD, weed, and coke, respectively.
+The LSD substitute, 25I-NBOMe, is measured in micrograms, making dosages impossible to measure with the naked eye, which led to five deaths linked to 25I-NBOMe last year because of careless dosing.

-Despite the risks, plenty of responsible drug users on Erowid (a website dedicated to psychoactive plants and chemicals) claim that the new research chemicals they're testing are fun, just as long as you don't go nuts and start abusing them.
+Despite the risks, plenty of responsible (relatively speaking) drug users on Erowid claim that the new research chemicals they're testing are fun, just so long as you don't go nuts and start abusing them.
 I got in contact with a few psychonauts through Erowid and asked them why they've chosen to guinea pig themselves for anyone out there who might want to buy a bag of strange powder off the internet.

-VICE: Hi Hammilton.
-What makes you want to try all these new, untested chemicals?
+VICE: What makes you want to try all these new, untested chemicals?

-Hammilton: I like the idea that the compounds I'm trying are completely new, that no human has tried them yet.
-Dimethocaine isn't even a good drug, really – decent at best.
-But I've always kind of felt like it was kind of my baby, just because it was my original work, obtaining it and testing it, then posting about it online, which caused it to be sold by just about all research chemical vendors today.
+Hammilton: I like the idea that the compounds I'm trying are completely new—that no human has tried them yet.
+Dimethocaine isn't even a good drug, really… it's decent at best.
+But I've always felt like it was kind of my baby, just because it was my original work, obtaining it and testing it, then posting about it online, which caused it to be sold by just about all research chemical vendors today.
 Although, usually they sell lidocaine with added caffeine as dimethocaine.

 That's all your doing?